SamyAbisaleh/Interactive-Lab-Hub/Lab-7/readme.md

 ## Set up and Run Interaction Engine
 ### Flash the HelloYou Sketch onto the Arduino

-Look at the code.
-How does the Arduino communicate with the Pi when the code is running?
+**Look at the code.
+How does the Arduino communicate with the Pi when the code is running?**

+* The arduino communicates with the Pi through the Serial monitor.
+If button is pressed send "light" to serial, if not send "dark" to serial.

 **What messages are sent from the Arduino to the Pi?**

 * The arduino is sending a message in the last bit of code in which we are checking for a new state of the button.
 The messages the arduino is sending are either "light" or "dark."

 **What messages are expected from the Pi to the Arduino?**

 * The arduino expects the following characters: "H." If it gets anything else it will set the LED to low.
+The HTML button press is interpreted as "H" in this case.

 **What happens if the Pi sends an unexpected message to the Arduino?**